 Searchlight, as the current sole owner of the Series A-1 preferred stock, is solely owed the accrued interest arising from the preferred stock outstanding, which interest is referred to in the Certificate of Designations of Preferences, Rights and Limitations of Series A-1 Preferred Stock ("agreement") as "Dividends".
 The "dividend rate" means, initially, 13% per annum, and dividends on each share of preferred stock shall (i) accrue on the liquidation preference of such share and on any accrued dividends on such share, on a daily basis from and including the issuance date of such share, whether or not declared, whether or not the Company has earnings and whether or not the Company has assets legally available to make payment thereof, at a rate equal to the dividend rate, (ii) compound quarterly and (iii) be payable quarterly in arrears on each dividend payment date, commencing on December 31, 2023.
-Dividends on the preferred stock shall accrue on the basis of a 365-day year based on actual days elapsed.
-The amount of dividends payable with respect to any share of preferred stock for any dividend payment period shall equal the sum of the daily dividend amounts accrued with respect to such share during such dividend payment period.
+Dividends on the preferred stock shall equal the sum of the daily dividend amounts accrued with respect to such share of preferred stock for any dividend payment period.